GENTEC ELECTRO-OPTICS, INC.

 If you are involved with pulsed lasers at any level in research, product development, final test, process control, field service or laser safety, it is important to accurately measure the energy of your laser(s).
 In this technical paper, you will learn about the parameters that needed to consider when selecting and using a pyroelectric detector, and about the typical steps for making good energy measurements.

-If you are involved with CW or pulsed lasers, doing research, system design, process control, final test, or field service, you are going to want to accurately measure your laser power.
-The more you know about the measurement process, the better the results.
-To this purpose, this paper shares basic technical insights in the laser measurement field with the use of a thermopile detector.
+If you work with CW or pulsed lasers, you need to accurately measure your laser power.
+The more you know about the measurement process, the better.
+This paper shares basic technical insights in the laser measurement field with the use of a thermopile detector.

 Introduction to Quad Laser Position Sensing Detectors And Monitor